-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.00001 per share VLD New York Stock Exchange Warrants to purchase one share of common stock, each at an exercise price of \$11.50 per share VLD WS New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes "No x

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes "No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No "

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No "

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-Smaller reporting company

-Smaller reporting company

-Emerging growth

-Emerging growth company

-Emerging growth

-Emerging growth company

-Emerg

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par v value \$0.00001 per share VLD New York Stock Exchange one share of common stock, each at an 50 per share VLD WS New York Stock Exchange Securities registered pursua ant to Section 12(g) of the Act: None.
+Indicate by check mark if the he registrant is a well-known seasoned issuer, as defin- ed in Rule 405 of the Securi ities Act.
+Yes "No x Indicate by check mark if the he registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes "No x • - (d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past 90 ether the registrant has submitted electronically every during the preceding 12 months (or for such shorter pe • ed to be submitted pursuant to Rule 405 of Regulation S-T required to submit such files).
+Yes x No " • ether the registrant is a large accelerated filer, an accelefinitions of "large accelerated filer," "accelerated file ed filer, a smaller reporting company, or an emerging pany," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer □ Non-accelerated filer × Smaller reporting company Emerging growth company 🗷 0 00 pany, indicate by check mark if the registrant has elec rds provided pursuant to Section 13(a) of the Exchang transition period for complying with any new or revised • ether the registrant has filed a report on and attestation action 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+72 0 sment of the effectiveness of its internal control over blic accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\blacksquare$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). $\square$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No x
+Yes $\square$ No x